EBRD-MoldovaOpenContracting/Moldova-Data-Load/README.md

 The main reason for all the issues is wrong, unverified data input.
 We recommend the following steps to eliminate the issues above:

-- **Add validation to existing input systems available on platforms**: check out the number of spaces entered, the format of identifiers, empty input, etc.;
+- **Add validation to existing input data sources available on platforms**: check out the number of spaces entered, the format of identifiers, empty input, etc.;
-- **Integrate available official registers and catalogues with the existing input systems**: it means that the tenderer can be authorised in the system only with the identifier and legal name contained in the official register and a drop-down selection menu provided to enable the selection of the proper values from the official catalogues.
+- **Integrate available official registers and catalogues with the existing input data sources**: it means that the tenderer can be authorised in the system only with the identifier and legal name contained in the official register and a drop-down selection menu provided to enable the selection of the proper values from the official catalogues.

 Another issue was that the **registry of CAs data isn&#39;t publicly available**.
 To resolve this issue, we recommend that all official registers and catalogues are made available for public use.